In the UK, awareness around environmental wrongdoing is growing.

 Common types of environmental harm leading to group claims

 Environmental harm can take many forms, often affecting large numbers of people and leading to serious health, property, and ecological consequences.
-Here are some common examples of environmental harm that frequently result in group litigation:
+Here are some examples of environmental harm that may result in group litigation.

 Industrial pollution